Skip to main content

 • Research, innovation, solution optimization, and leadership

 Think again about NTO.
-Inside their rewards program, a proprietary algorithm rewards individual customers by factoring in not only what they purchase, but how they purchase it: in person, online, or through social media.
+Inside their rewards program, a proprietary algorithm rewards individual customers by factoring in not only what they purchase, but also how they purchase it: in person, online, or through social media.
 As NTO continues to innovate, their solution must evolve at the same pace.
 They want to partner with support teams like yours to manage this evolution.

 Even though support is as critical to customer success as advising and delivering, it’s not always as glamorous.
 If you’ve ever struggled to decipher a solution that resembles a Rube Goldberg machine, then you understand why.
 Because of this challenge, maintenance can be a neglected phase in a project.
 But you work with Salesforce implementations—the cream of the crop—and you know that there’s no need to cringe at the thought of maintenance.